Slaymish/Java-GPT-Assistant/README.md

 ELEVENLABS_VOICE_ID: voice ID for the ElevenLabs TTS API
 WORKING_DIRECTORY: path to the working directory for the assistant
 ```
-To set these environment variables, remove .template from .env.template and your keys
+To set these environment variables, remove .template from .env.template and add your keys

 ## Dependencies
 This project uses the following dependencies: